WEST TAMAR MUNICIPAL BAND INCORPORATED

 WEST TAMAR MUNICIPAL BAND, Hobart 2018

 Recent years have seen a strong resurgence in The West Tamar Municipal Band and it has continued to grow in size and scope.
 The band now boasts an active membership of some 35 local musicians and continually strives to maintain its relevance in an ever-changing marketplace as it entertains audiences of all ages.
-Under the tutelage and guidance of Musical Director David Potter, ex-Royal Australian Air Force Band (French Horn) and piper with St Andrews Caledonian Pipe Band, the West Tamar Municipal Band continues to grow, evolve and prosper.
-As such, the music performed by the band continues to broaden both in genre and complexity as we seek to offer our audiences a repertoire that is entertaining, recognisable, relevant and captivating.
+The West Tamar Municipal Band continues to grow, evolve and prosper and the music performed by the band continues to broaden both in genre and complexity as we seek to offer our audiences a repertoire that is entertaining, recognisable, relevant and captivating.

 Contrary to what most people believe, most brass bands do not play just 'hymns and marches' any more.
 We have adapted to what we believe our audiences want to hear and include a varied and diverse spectrum of music to entertain all ages.
 We certainly play some traditional hymns and marches, but also everything from jazz to movie themes to pop songs.
 To achieve a sound that pleases everyone, we have added vocalists to our repertoire and they sing a variety of songs accompanied by the band.
 We also perform with St Andrews Caledonian Pipe Band on many occasions, as audience members love the stirring sound of pipes and brass together.